The Ultimate Herb Garden for Zone 6

 how to water herbs in zone 6

 Many herbs listed here are Perennial, which means they will come back year after year with vigor.
-As the herbs become established in their first year, they will need to be watered 2-3 times per week.
+As the herbs become established in their first year, they will need to be watered 2-3 times per week so they don’t dry out and die.
 In the following years, your Perennial herbs will have developed drought tolerance and will only need water during the bone-dry, hot weeks of the Summer.

 Related: Perennial Herb Plugs for Flower Farmers

-when to cut back herbs in zone 6
+how to cut back herbs in the spring

 Year after year, I leave Thyme completely alone in the Spring and it regrows every time (thyme?) with vigor.